-The position of Humanitarian Affairs Associate will contribute and assist in carrying out the development of the field office and headquarters humanitarian strategy, support in including inter-cluster contingency coordination and planning, and in setting deliverables within the respective Area of Responsibility (AOR).
+The position of Humanitarian Affairs Associate will contribute and assist in carrying out of the development of the field office and headquarters humanitarian strategy, support in including inter-cluster contingency coordination and planning and in setting deliverable within the respective Area of Responsibility (AOR).

 The position of the Humanitarian Affairs Associate will work in close collaboration with various units in the OCHA oPt Jerusalem office, various UN agencies, NGOs, authorities, local communities, ... etc.

-The Humanitarian Affairs Associate will work under the guidance and direct supervision of the Humanitarian Affairs Analyst/ Head of sub-office of the Northern West Bank Unit, in Nablus.
+The Humanitarian Affairs Associate will work under the guidance and direct supervision of the Humanitarian Affairs Analyst of the Southern Unit, in Hebron.

 The incumbent will be responsible, as requested, for the following duties:

-- Monitor, assess, report, and conduct analysis of general Northern West Bank protection issues and specific issues as identified in the Area of Responsibility.
+- Monitor, assess, report and conduct analysis of general Southern West Bank protection issues and specific issues as identified in the Area of Responsibility.

 - Support the monitoring and assessment of humanitarian developments.